gohugoio/hugo/content/en/content-management/summaries.md

 * Manual Summary Split
 * Front Matter Summary

 It is natural to accompany the summary with links to the original content, and a common design pattern is to see this link in the form of a "Read More ..." button.
-See the `.RelPermalink`, `.Permalink`, and `.Truncated` [page variables][pagevariables].
+See the [`RelPermalink`], [`Permalink`], and [`Truncated`] methods.

 ### Automatic summary splitting